10-Q 1 form10-q.htm

 RESULTS OF OPERATIONS

-Three months ended January 31, 2024 compared with three months ended January 31, 2023
+Three months ended July 31, 2024 compared with three months ended July 31, 2023

 Revenue

-We had no revenue during the three-month periods ended January 31, 2024 and 2023.
+We had no revenue during the three months ended July 31, 2024 and 2023.

 We have not generated any revenue to date from our therapeutics or vaccine programs.
 In addition, while we pursue our therapeutics and vaccine programs, we may also make investments in and form new companies to develop additional emerging technologies.
 We do not expect to begin generating revenue with respect to any of our current therapy or vaccine programs in the near term.
-We hope to achieve a profitable outcome by eventually licensing our technologies to large pharmaceutical companies that have the resources and infrastructure in place to manufacture, market and sell our technologies as therapeutics or vaccines.
+We intend to achieve a profitable outcome by eventually licensing our technologies to large pharmaceutical companies that have the resources and infrastructure in place to manufacture, market and sell our technologies as therapeutics or vaccines.
 The eventual licensing of any of our technologies may take several years, if it is to occur at all, and may depend on positive results from human clinical trials.

 Research and Development Expenses

-Research and development expenses are related to the development of our cancer therapeutics and vaccine programs and the expenses incurred in the three months ended January 31, 2024 consisted of approximately $629,000 and $720,000 for CAR-T therapeutics and cancer vaccines, respectively.
+Research and development expenses are related to the development of our cancer therapeutics and vaccine programs and the expenses incurred in the three months ended July 31, 2024 consisted of approximately $666,000 and $1,259,000 for CAR-T therapeutics and cancer vaccines, respectively.

 General and Administrative Expenses